Subplots, Parallel Narratives, Ensemble Casts – UPDATED

 At worst, this is a superflouous dead-end subplot.

 The aunt adds nothing specific and has no other role in the story.
 The time spent here doesn’t progress or support the story in any meaningful way.
-If we remove this subplot completely the narrative is not disturbed.
+If we remove this subplot completely the narrative doesn’t even notice.

 Minor, as a small shortcut–used for some character development.
 This character development doesn’t turn the story in any major ways, but it does reinforce the character a bit.
 Since it’s not progressing the story too much, it’s not too impactful.
 If we remove this subplot completely the narrative loses a little something, but is otherwise intact.